-Attested: RC 2x Vernilis, 1x Vernalis at position 8 in the Ravenna Cosmography
+Attested: 2x Vernilis, 1x Vernalis at position 8 in the Ravenna Cosmography

 Where: Somewhere in Cornwall, probably Penwith, the far southwest peninsula.